stanfordhpccenter/cs74/labs/week1/Lab 2: SSH configuration.md

 You can start Terminal from the Finder app or double click it from the Applications/Utilities folder.

+### Windows OS

+If you're running Windows, depending on your OS version and preference, you can use Windows PowerShell or Windows Terminal.

+If you get an error message stating that SSH is not recognized on PowerShell, run ```Add-WindowsCapability -Online -Name OpenSSH.Client*```

+### Linux OS distributions

+Most Linux distributions come with SSH in their terminal apps.

 ## SSH Key Authentication Setup

 **1. Create an SSH Key Pair**